The Book of Mormon

 Mill City Museum

-The Minnesota Twins officially start their season at Target Field against the Angels on April 9!
-Come experience baseball at the best sports stadium in North America.
+The Minnesota Twins officially start their season at Target Field against the White Sox on April 11!
+Come experience baseball at one of the best ballparks in the country.

 Minneapolis-Saint Paul International Film Festival